Updated: April 25, 2019

 In the Admin Console, click on Users.

-Click on the plus sign in the lower right.
+Click on the plus sign in the upper left.
 You will have the option to add multiple users (via .CSV upload) or add a single user.
-Click on the icon next to Add user.
+Click on the icon next to Add new user.

 In the Create new user dialog, enter the user’s first name, last name and email address prefix.
 A temporary password will be automatically created.
 A password can also be manually created.